Vickysug/spotted-app/README.md

       * `formValidationError`: CSS styling for invalid for form inputs
       * `formInputDefaultStyle`: Default CSS styling for form inputs
 ## Limitations
-* The app does not currently support multi-user authentication
+* The app currently does not currently support multi-user authentication
-* The app does not support delete or edit operations
+* The app currently does not support delete or edit operations
+* The app currently does not support searching locations by name, which is also known as forward GeoCoding.
 ## Credit
 ## License
 Please refer to the LICENSE in the repo.